2.1 - Data pipelines

 You can view pipeline details in the Data pipelines page.
 To view the details of a data pipeline, do the following:

-- In the Data pipeline page, mouse over the Pipeline name column and select the +View details icon for a data pipeline.
+In the Data pipeline page, hover over the Pipeline name column and select the +View details icon for a data pipeline.

 You can view the following details of the data pipeline in this page.